APPENDICITIS

-What is Appendix and Appendicitis?
+What is The Appendix and Appendicitis?

 Inflammation or infection of the appendix is known as appendicitis.

-Cause of appendicitis is usually unknown.
+The cause of appendicitis is usually unknown.
 However, there are some factors may lead to higher risk such as:

 - Age: Most common in people between 10 and 30 years old.